Casey Neistat: Make It Count

 Mashable's Zoe Fox commented that it was "The Best Branding Story Ever Told".
-A number of mainstream outlets referred to Neistat's production of the film as 'going rogue' including CNNGo, Fast Company and Conde Nast Traveler.
+A number of mainstream outlets referred to Neistat's production of the film as "going rogue" including CNNGo, Fast Company and Conde Nast Traveler.

 Beme

 In a July 8, 2015 vlog, Neistat announced that he had been working with Matt Hackett on building a video-sharing app called Beme.
 Designed as an alternative to highly edited content found in social media, the app enabled users to produce unedited four-second videos, which were immediately uploaded and shared with the user's subscribers, without the ability to review the video.
 Users could respond to shared content by sending "reactions", photographs of themselves, back to the video uploader.

 Beme released the first version of the app on July 17, 2015.
 Shortly after the launch, BuzzFeed described Beme's minimalist design as "deceptively simple and decidedly weird."
-The New York Times explained that Beme's user experience was "as if the phone becomes a stand-in for one's body, the camera facing outward to capture what the user is experiencing."
+The New York Times described Beme's user experience "as if the phone becomes a stand-in for one's body, the camera facing outward to capture what the user is experiencing."
 Within eight days of the app's release, Beme users had shared 1.1 million videos and logged 2.4 million reactions.

 On November 28, 2016, CNN announced that it would acquire the Beme company, reportedly for US$25 million.
 At the same time, Hackett announced that the Beme app would be shutting down on January 31, 2017, saying: "Beme as a single product failed.
 Beme as a vision for the kind of technology and media that must be built is just getting started."

 On January 25, 2018, Neistat and Hackett announced that they were severing their ties with CNN, but that most Beme employees would continue to work for CNN.

 368

 On April 5, 2018, Neistat announced a new project: 368 (named after the address of Neistat's studio at the time, 368 Broadway, New York), a creative space for creators to collaborate.
 On April 12 of that year, Patreon CEO Jack Conte announced a potential collaboration with Neistat on the project.

+On February 16, 2024, 368 announced its closure on Instagram.

 Couples Therapy

-Neistat's podcast Couples Therapy ran for 20 episodes, from May 4, 2018, to April 15, 2019.
-On the show, Neistat and his wife Candice Pool discussed the up and downs of their marriage, friendship, parenting, and lives in the YouTube spotlight.
+Neistat's podcast Couples Therapy ran for 20 episodes, from May 4, 2018 to April 15, 2019.
+On the show, Neistat and his wife Candice Pool discussed the up and downs of their marriage, friendship, parenting and lives in the YouTube spotlight.